Revitive, Finally Relief from Peripheral Neuropathy Pain

 My First Impressions

-The unit is very well designed and on first inspection the light weight might make you suspicious of quality.
-Fear not, it works and gives very powerful sensations right up to your knees.
-The rechargeable batteries are a fantastic addition to this machine.
-Charge at home and use it for a few days on battery mode.
 A lot of the other circulation boosters I looked at had fixed electrical leads so you had to stay close to a socket to use.
-The Revitive is 100% portable and can be set up to use in seconds.
+The Revitive Circulation Booster is 100% portable and can be set up to use in seconds.
 The rubber matting for under your feet is very comfortable but you may have to keep readjusting your feet position as the machine is working.
-The remote control is a blessing, especially for people with limited mobility.
+The remote control is a blessing, especially for people with limited mobility or bigger mid sections.
 Just point and click to increase or decrease the intensity.
 From my own point of view it was great to finally have some relief from Peripheral Neuropathy pain with the added benefit of stronger calves and ankles.

 How I tested the Revitive

-I first charged the unit for about 2 hours.
+I first charged the Revitive Circulation Booster unit for about 2 hours.
 I was a little impatient to see if I had wasted my money or not.
 I started the unit and was gradually increasing the intensity about 2 clicks at a time.
-When I got to 20 I had to stop as I thought my calf muscle would snap.
+When I got to 20 I had to stop as I thought my calf muscles would snap.
 Recommended settings for PN improvement is 40 and above and I thought I'd never reach that when the sensations at 20 were so powerful.
 I now know that it was because of muscle weakness which strengthens as you use this device.

 I began with 2 x 30 minute sessions a day with a break of about 2 hours in between.
 Within a few days I was managing to get to levels above 30.
 The maximum sensations are normally in the first few minutes and again in the last 10 minutes but the sensations change all the time.
 The sensations are engaged for a few seconds with a relaxation break after and this keeps cycling during the operation time.
 If it is uncomfortable at any stage you can lower the intensity but it is the changing sensations that make this device so great.